The Handmaid's Tale (TV series): Broadcast and release

 In India, the series premiered on February 5, 2018, on AXN and ran for the first two seasons before moving to Amazon Prime Video for Season 3, which made all three seasons available for viewing on January 31, 2020.

-In Southeast Asia, Hong Kong, and Taiwan, the series premiered on September 15, 2018, on HBO Asia through HBO Go.
+In Southeast Asia, Hong Kong, and Taiwan, the series premiered on September 15, 2018, on HBO Asia through HBO Go (now HBO Max).

 The first season was released on Blu-ray and DVD on March 13, 2018, the second season on December 4, 2018, and the third season on November 19, 2019, by 20th Century Fox Home Entertainment.
 The fourth season was released on DVD only (no Blu-ray) on April 5, 2022, by Warner Bros.
 Home Entertainment.

 Reception

 Critical response

 The Handmaid's Tale was ranked as the 25th and 38th best TV series of the 21st century by The Guardian and BBC, respectively.
-On the review aggregator website Rotten Tomatoes, the overall series has an approval rating of 83%.
+On the review aggregator website Rotten Tomatoes, the overall series has an approval rating of 84%.
 While on Metacritic, another aggregator website, it has an average score of 81 out of 100.

 Season 1

-On Rotten Tomatoes, 94% of 259 reviews are positive for the first season, with an average rating of 8.65/10.
-The site's critical consensus reads, "Haunting and vivid, The Handmaid's Tale is an endlessly engrossing adaptation of Margaret Atwood's dystopian novel that's anchored by a terrific central performance from Elisabeth Moss."
+On Rotten Tomatoes, 94% of 260 reviews are positive for the first season, with an average rating of 8.65/10.
+The site's critical consensus reads: "Haunting and vivid, The Handmaid's Tale is an endlessly engrossing adaptation of Margaret Atwood's dystopian novel that's anchored by a terrific central performance from Elisabeth Moss."
 On Metacritic, the season has a weighted average score of 92 out of 100 based on 41 critics, indicating "universal acclaim".

 Daniel Fienberg of The Hollywood Reporter called it "probably the spring's best new show".
 Jen Chaney of Vulture gave it a highly positive review, and wrote that it is "A faithful adaptation of the book that also brings new layers to Atwood's totalitarian, sexist world of forced surrogate motherhood" and that "this series is meticulously paced, brutal, visually stunning, and so suspenseful from moment to moment that only at the end of each hour will you feel fully at liberty to exhale".